Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Overview

 \section{Overview}

-In this section, we start with the preliminaries (Sec.\ref{subsec: preliminaries}) from the fundamental language modeling objectives, typical modeling stages to critical architecture modules found in Transformer-based decoder-only LLMs, as depicted in Fig.\ref{fig: overview} \figlabel{a}.
-Subsequently, we offer brief analyses of the architecture limitations when LLMs encounter extensive context windows (Sec.\ref{subsec: limitation_analyses}).
-Finally, we present a comprehensive methodological taxonomy (Sec.\ref{subsec: taxonomy}) aimed at enhancing the long-context capabilities of LLMs through architectural innovations (see Fig.\ref{fig: overview} \figlabel{b}).
-This taxonomy serves as a guideline for the next five sections \ref{subsec: effcient_attention}, \ref{subsec: long-term_memory}, \ref{subsec: extrapolative_pe}, \ref{subsec: context_processing},\ref{subsec: miscellaneous}.
+In this section, we start with the preliminaries (Sec.~\ref{subsec: preliminaries}) for the fundamental language modeling objectives, typical modeling stages, as well as critical architecture modules in Transformer-based decoder-only LLMs, depicted in Fig.~\ref{fig: overview}(a).
+We then briefly analyze the architecture limitations when LLMs encounter extensive context windows (Sec.~\ref{subsec: limitation_analyses}).
+Finally, we present a taxonomy (Sec.~\ref{subsec: taxonomy}) of the different methods to enhance the long-context capabilities of LLMs through architectural innovations (cf.\ Fig.~\ref{fig: overview}(b)).